InsightsWebinar | Video - Charities - POSTED: January 4 2021

 Kent Good Governance Charity Forum Webinar

-Kent Good Governance Charity Forum Webinar in partnership with Kreston Reeves
+Kent Good Governance Charity Forum Webinar in partnership with Kreston Reeves, recorded November 2020

-In the webinar, our expert speakers cover the key issues facing trustees, including:
+Our expert speakers covered the key issues facing trustees, including:

 - Practical guidance on the legal duties for charity trustees